 We strive to comply with the law and have adopted policies and practices that go beyond what the law requires to foster an ethical culture.
-To that end, within our Law Department, we have established an ethics and compliance program designed to prevent, detect and respond to violations of the onsemi Code of Business Conduct, related policies, procedures, other standards of conduct and the law.
+To that end, as a separate and independent group under the organizational structure of our Legal Department, we have established an ethics and compliance program designed to prevent, detect and respond to violations of the onsemi Code of Business Conduct, related policies, procedures, other standards of conduct and the law.
 A major goal of our ethics and compliance program is to promote an organizational culture that aligns with our core values while encouraging ethical conduct and a commitment to compliance.
+Allegations of non-compliance with our Code, laws or regulations are thoroughly investigated and remediated, as appropriate.